This Easy Cauliflower & Lentil Curry is the perfect meat-free, midweek family feast. Delicious, filling & fuss-free it is packed with veggie goodness.

 - You can use frozen spinach instead of fresh.
 Cook it as per packaging instructions and stir it in at the very end.

 MAKE SURE YOU STAY UP TO DATE WITH ALL THE LATEST RECIPES FROM JO’S KITCHEN LARDER

 Have you tried my Easy Cauliflower & Lentil Curry?
-Leave a comment at the bottom of this post, I love reading them!
-You can also come and say hello over on my Facebook page, Twitter, Instagram or Google+
+Leave a comment and rating at the bottom of this post, I love reading them!

 Some more lovely curries & similar recipes you might enjoy:

 PIN EASY CAULIFLOWER & LENTIL CURRY FOR LATER!

 *This post contains affiliate links, which means that if you click on a link and go on to buy the product I recommend, I will get a small commission, but you will not be charged a penny more.
 I only recommend products I own or really like and which caught my attention.
 Thanks in advance for supporting Jo’s Kitchen Larder!